A practical guide to Freshdesk SLA policies: What you need to know

 -

-Calendar Hours: This is the 24/7, no-breaks option.
+Calendar hours: This is the 24/7 option.
 The clock runs day and night, including weekends and holidays.

 -

-Business Hours: This option only counts the time during your company's official working hours.
-If a ticket lands in your queue on a Friday night and you have a 24-hour SLA, the timer won’t actually start ticking until Monday morning.
+Business hours: This option only counts the time during your company's official working hours.
+If a ticket lands in your queue on a Friday night and you have a 24-hour SLA, the timer won’t start ticking until Monday morning.

 How to manage multiple Freshdesk SLA policies

 Once you've got a basic, default SLA policy in place, you can start creating more specific setups for different situations.
-After all, you probably don't want the same four-hour resolution target for a major system outage and a simple question about billing.
+After all, Freshdesk is flexible enough to handle different resolution targets for a major system outage and a simple question about billing.

 Freshdesk lets you create multiple policies that kick in based on a ticket's details.
-For instance, you could set up tighter SLAs for:
+For instance, you could set up specific SLAs for:

 -